racket/typed-racket/rfcs/text/0002-type-ann-for-struct-properties-in-structs.md

 for struct types.

 # Guide-level explanation
-struct properties are type-annotated with `Struct-Property`, where the only argument is the expected type of property value expressions.
+struct type properties are type-annotated with `Struct-Property`, where the only argument is the expected type of property value expressions.
 Here is an example of `prop:input-port`: